 Part II of the Inquiry is designed to assist Commissioner Linden in formulating recommendations to avoid violence in the future.
 It is to further address systemic issues and challenges.
-Accordingly, these materials and the OPP presentation do not address factual issues arising in Part I of the Inquiry.
-Indeed, one of the themes of the presentation will be to identify what are common interests and objectives of all concerned.
-Another theme is to demonstrate, through existing corporate, regional and local initiatives, the OPP's commitment to Aboriginal people and communities.
+Accordingly, these materials do not address factual issues arising in Part I of the Inquiry.
+Indeed, one of the themes of the OPP presentation was to identify what are common interests and objectives of all concerned.
+Another theme was to demonstrate, through existing corporate, regional and local initiatives, the OPP's commitment to Aboriginal people and communities.

-That being said, the OPP continues to face many challenges in this area.
+The OPP continues to face many challenges in this area.
 By way of illustration only they include:

-• Providing or facilitating consistent, quality services to 134 First Nations communities that are politically, socially, economically, geographically and culturally diverse, not only across Nations but within communities

-- Meeting the requests for support in First Nations police services that are as diverse as the communities they serve and are each unique in their autonomy, structure, governance, resources, maturity and challenges - Staying abreast of the emerging and diverse socioeconomic, political and cultural goals of each Aboriginal community - Ensuring that front-line officers possess the cultural competencies and technical or operational experience to perform their duties professionally and in a manner that well serves the needs of a given community and its residents - Developing recruitment, selection, retention and promotional systems that support meaningful and mutually beneficial representation of Aboriginal people at all levels and in all facets of policing - Developing effective ways of measuring the success of policing initiatives to enhance relationships with Aboriginal communities
+- Providing or facilitating consistent, quality services to 134 First Nations communities that are politically, socially, economically, geographically and culturally diverse, not only across Nations but within communities - Meeting the requests for support in First Nations police services that are as diverse as the communities they serve and are each unique in their autonomy, structure, governance, resources, maturity and challenges - Staying abreast of the emerging and diverse socioeconomic, political and cultural goals of each Aboriginal community - Ensuring that front-line officers possess the cultural competencies and technical or operational experience to perform their duties professionally and in a manner that well serves the needs of a given community and its residents - Developing recruitment, selection, retention and promotional systems that support meaningful and mutually beneficial representation of Aboriginal people at all levels and in all facets of policing - Developing effective ways of measuring the success of policing initiatives to enhance relationships with Aboriginal communities

 Section A of the materials (OPP Roles and Responsibilities) outlines the complex and integrated role of the OPP at the federal, First Nations, provincial and municipal levels.
-Section B (Evolution of First Nations Policing) outlines the development in Ontario.
-These topics will be addressed in the morning sessions on Day One of the presentation.
-They are designed to provide a context or backdrop to the issues that follow.
+Section B (Evolution of First Nations Policing) outlines the development in First Nations policing in Ontario.
+These topics were addressed in the morning sessions on Day One of the OPP presentation.
+They provided a context or backdrop to the issues that face the OPP.
 After all, it is difficult to understand or evaluate what the OPP is doing, without an understanding of the OPP's mandate, structure and deployment and without an understanding of how First Nations policing has evolved uniquely in Ontario.
 Central to the OPP's approach is a commitment, to the fullest extent possible, to "self-directed" First Nations policing, that is First Nations policing themselves.
 The materials also help explain why a single "Ontario-wide" solution to policing issues is untenable.
-The morning sessions will include a panel discussion focusing on the challenges associated with First Nations policing.
+The morning sessions included a panel discussion focusing on the challenges associated with First Nations policing.

 Section C (Building Professionalism and Accountability) includes Business Planning, Commissioner's Committee, Executive Council, Commissioners' Select Liaison Council on Aboriginal Affairs and outlines recent initiatives, particularly at the corporate level, to redefine the OPP's vision, mission, strategic objectives, priorities and values.
 Diversity as a core value is specifically addressed, as is the specific commitment to Aboriginal people.
-In the first of two afternoon sessions on Day One of the presentation, the challenges in building a culture of professionalism and accountability are some topics to be discussed.
+In the first of two afternoon sessions on Day One of the presentation, the challenges in building a culture of professionalism and accountability were some topics discussed.

-Section D (Corporate Youth and Recruitment Initiatives) includes OPP Youth Summer Camp, Police Ethnic and Cultural Exchange, and OPP Bound.
+Section D (Corporate Youth and Recruitment Initiatives) includes OPP Youth Summer Camp, Police Ethnic and Cultural Exchange, and OPPBound.
 These topics represent specific initiatives directed to youth and recruiting, and designed to enhance respectful relationships with Aboriginal communities.
-These programs will be discussed in the second afternoon session on Day One.
+These programs were discussed in the second afternoon session on Day One.
+As well, Commissioner Boniface, during her testimony, described "inreach" initiatives to support the involvement of OPP Aboriginal officers in the full range of OPP programs or specialties.
+These inreach initiatives are also described in Section D.